 Why this conference title:

 Racism, Xenophobia, violence, ethnic and religious hate in our modern world have fractured individuals and communities.
-Humanity is desperately looking to find peace in the midst of this hateful, violent atmosphere of our 21st century.
-We have addressed in our previous conferences issues like gender, wealth and poverty, environment, (de)legitimization of violence and mystical traditions.
-Our seventh conference of May 2023 would investigate and expand on the issues of “Inclusion and Exclusion” in religious traditions.
-Our conferences always invite reflection on religions’ sacred texts — this time with an emphasis on Inclusion and Exclusion and the construction of meaningful alternatives to the current challenges of our violent world.
+Humanity is desperately seeking healing in the midst of this hateful, violent atmosphere of our 21st century.
+We have addressed in our previous conferences issues like gender, wealth and poverty, environment, (de)legitimization of violence, mystical traditions and exclusion or inclusion.
+Our 8th conference of May 2025 would investigate, expand on the concepts and issues of “race” in religious traditions.
+Our conferences always invite reflection on religions’ sacred texts — this time with an emphasis on “race” and the construction of meaningful alternatives to the current polarized challenges of our violent world.

-Inclusion and Exclusion is a broad subject, and pondering its significance produces interesting topics in light of our contemporary issues.
+Race and pondering its significance produces interesting topics in light of our contemporary issues.
 While we hope to build upon the topics of our previous conferences, we would appreciate presentations that draw connections to the religions’ sacred texts.
-The conference title “Inclusion or Exclusion: the Self and the Other in Sacred Texts and Human Contexts” offers a wide range of research options from religious interfaith perspectives.
+The conference title “Race in Sacred Texts and Human Contexts” offers a wide range of research options from religious interfaith perspectives.

 Panel Titles include but not limited to: